-With eCommerce sites, important user actions are happening all the time in real time, such as adding products to a cart, entering billing information, submitting payments, etc. Imagine you’re about to purchase something when the entire design of the site you’re on changes.
+With eCommerce sites, important user actions are constantly happening in real-time, such as adding products to a cart, entering billing information, submitting payments, etc. Imagine you’re about to purchase something when the entire design of the site you’re on changes.
 Would you trust it?

 Probably not.
 You’d hit refresh, get confused, and maybe even pull up a competitor’s website instead.

-In the next section, I’ll talk about a few ways to prevent this uncertainty from updates (especially at the scale of a redesign).
-With any size of updates to an eCommerce site, however, it’s a good idea to think about how the changes will be perceived by users currently on the site at the time of the updates, to make sure you’re not doing anything too drastic (especially to the checkout flow).
+In the next section, I’ll examine ways you can prevent this uncertainty from updates (especially at the scale of a redesign).
+With any updates to an eCommerce site, however, it’s a good idea to think about how the changes will be perceived by users currently on the site at the time of the updates, to make sure you’re not doing anything too drastic (especially to the checkout flow).

 Now that you know a few things to keep in mind when updating eCommerce sites, let’s get to the good stuff!